 Faith

 Faith is the anchor of Zen practice, but faith in what?
 Not a person, not a thing.
 Teisho by Roshi Bodhin Kjolhede.
-Automated Transcript
+Transcript

 Mumonkan # 9, “Daitsu Chisho Buddha”